admataz/admataz.com/src/content/pages/about-short.md

 published: true
 ---

-admataz is a London-based web development consultancy run by [Adam Davis](/adam-davis).
+admataz is London-based web developer [Adam Davis](/adam-davis).
 I help organisations and businesses to plan, develop and deliver the technology for successful websites and applications.
+Currently working as a developer with [nearForm](http://nearform.com).